Choquet theory: Choquet's theorem

-In practice V will be a Banach space.
+In practice V could be a Banach space but in many important cases V is not a Banach space and it is even possible that V itself is not metrizable, such as in the case of V having the weak-* topology.
 The original Krein–Milman theorem follows from Choquet's result.
-Another corollary is the Riesz representation theorem for states on the continuous functions on a metrizable compact Hausdorff space.
+Another corollary is the Riesz–Markov–Kakutani representation theorem for states on the continuous functions on a metrizable compact Hausdorff space.

-More generally, for V a locally convex topological vector space, the Choquet–Bishop–de Leeuw theorem gives the same formal statement.
+More generally, when C is not metrizable the Choquet–Bishop–de Leeuw theorem gives a similar representation with a probability measure that vanishes on the Baire subsets of C which contain no extreme points.

 In addition to the existence of a probability measure supported on the extreme boundary that represents a given point c, one might also consider the uniqueness of such measures.
 It is easy to see that uniqueness does not hold even in the finite dimensional setting.
 One can take, for counterexamples, the convex set to be a cube or a ball in R^{3}.
 Uniqueness does hold, however, when the convex set is a finite dimensional simplex.
 A finite dimensional simplex is a special case of a Choquet simplex.
 Any point in a Choquet simplex is represented by a unique probability measure on the extreme points.